Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 When people think about cutting back on drinking for their health, they often just think in terms of cutting back on i) the total amount of alcohol they consume per week.
 However, as we have shown in this here, cutting back on ii) the amount of drinking days per week is also critical.

-After researching, I decided to instead cutting back on my days of drinking (frequency) instead of focusing so much on amount of drinks (quantity).
-I started with this goal: “Don’t drink Monday through Thursday.”
+After researching, I decided to instead cut back on my days of drinking (frequency) instead of focusing so much on the amount of drinks (quantity).
+I started with this goal: “Don’t drink Monday through Thursday."

 What I found is very interesting: Not only have I been able to reduce my amount of drinking days by 4/7ths (frequency)… but I also reduced my total amount of drinks consumed per week with ease (quantity).
 For me, having 14 drinks that I can consume throughout 3 days is plenty—that’s nearly 5 drinks a day, plenty enough to get that satisfying buzz many of us are looking for.

 I may be Princeton educated, make good money for age, etc., but I do everything I can to not develop expensive tastes (very Warren Buffett-esque).
 For me, I’m finding that picking up a 12 pack of cheap beer on Fridays and enjoying it through the weekend along with a few drinks at the bar is plenty.
 I’m not perfect at it—nor do I strive to be, the goal is sustainability, not perfection.
 If friends invite me to drinks and dinner on a Thursday, I’m not going to turn it down.
 For what it’s worth, I’ve also planned my healthy eating around this schedule as well—it ends up meaning that the majority of time I have liver-healthy meals, and yet don’t miss out on a margarita-fueled fajita feast with friends on weekends.